revilowaldow/BITC/Sessions/2026/06 14 - Session 67.md

 Rev will never go back fully to normal
 Same in Setanta, path to being a dyvarre has halted but not stopped entirely

+Rev is due to arrive in a month's time